CReF: Cross-modal and Recurrent Fusion for Depth-conditioned Humanoid Locomotion: Introduction

-In this work, we propose CReF, a perceptive humanoid locomotion policy that directly maps onboard proprioception and forward-facing depth directly to joint position targets without explicit geometric intermediates or multi-stage supervision.
-CReF combines cross-modal attention, gated residual fusion, and recurrent fusion to extract locomotion-relevant depth features and regulate temporal memory according to the current locomotion state.
+In this work, we propose CReF, a perceptive humanoid locomotion policy that directly maps proprioception and raw forward-facing depth to joint position targets without explicit geometric intermediates or multi-stage supervision.
+This design explores whether a single-stage policy can learn locomotion-relevant structure directly from raw depth and achieve or even exceed the performance of geometry-guided methods.
+CReF combines cross-modal attention, gated residual fusion, and recurrent fusion to extract depth features and modulate temporal memory based on the locomotion state.
 We further introduce a terrain-aware foothold placement reward that extracts supportable foothold candidates from local foot-end point-cloud samples and shapes touchdown toward them.
 Unlike purely prohibitive do-not-step constraints \cite{wang2025beamdojo,zhuang2024humanoid}, it encourages landing near supportable regions and thus provides more directional supervision for contact placement.
-Without synthetic depth corruption during training, CReF transfers zero-shot to real hardware and remains effective in challenging real-world scenes.
+CReF transfers zero-shot to real hardware and remains effective in challenging real-world scenes.